aaronpk/Flickr-Archiver-Ruby/README.markdown

 Installation
 ------------

+1) Clone the project:

+    $ git clone git@github.com:aaronpk/Flickr-Archiver.git

-1) Install Bundler:
+2) Install Bundler:

     $ gem install bundler

-2) Clone the project:

-    $ git clone git@github.com:aaronpk/Flickr-Archivr.git

 3) Create a Flickr app: http://www.flickr.com/services/apps/create/

+4) Create a mysql database for your photo archive.

-4) Copy config.yml.template to config.yml.
-Edit it to include your Flickr consumer key and secret, and to set the folder where you want to store the downloaded images.
+5) Copy config.yml.template to config.yml.
+Edit it to include your Flickr consumer key and secret, database connection details, and to set the folder where you want to store the downloaded images.
 This should be in the "public" directory if you want them served automatically by the application's web server.

-5) Install dependancies with Bundler:
+6) Install dependancies with Bundler:

     $ bundle install

+7) Setup the database:

+    $ rake db:bootstrap

-6) Start the server:
+8) Start the server:

     For development:
     $ bundle exec rackup -s thin